 Within a year, Bennie decided to become a soloist, with his own backing band.
 This meant that his role with the group diminished greatly.
 The members of his band were: Lady Sylvia (piano), Walter Green (sax), Moe Garcia (bass), Buddy George (drums), Tony Gomes (guitar) and Johnny ? (double bass, sax, piano).
 Bennie also recruited Joe Simmons as lead guitar and occasional singer.
 What was the name of the band?
 They were called "Bennie Woods and the Rockin' Townies."

-Once Joe Simmons left the 5 Dukes, the group drifted apart.
 In early 1957, Sonny Washburn wandered up to New Haven to join Leroy Griffin's Rajahs (the reorganized Nutmegs).
 It didn't take too long for the Rajahs to become the Nutmegs again, recording for Herald in 1959, and again in 1962.
 You can hear Sonny doing lead on their last Herald recording, "Crazy 'Bout You," but the Nutmegs fell apart soon after this.

 In 1960, Bennie Woods put up the money to have Tommy Robinson re-release the 5 Dukes record.
 However, because Joe Simmons, lead on "Wheel Baby Wheel," was now with Bennie's band, it was decided to change the group name to "Bennie Woods and the Rockin' Townies."
 This, of course, was done to advertise the group.
-Also, since Joe Hill sometimes sat in at the piano and vocals, and Thermon Blackwell occasionally sang with them too, Bennie felt justified in the name change.
+Also, since Joe Hill sometimes sat in at the piano and vocals, and Therman Blackwell occasionally sang with them too, Bennie felt justified in the name change.

-Special thanks to Jeff Beckman
+Special thanks to Jeff Beckman and Cleveland Kurtz.

 ATLAS ("Bennie Woods and the 5 Dukes")